weiyoung/weiyoung/README.md

 I hold a BSc in Computer Science from The University of British Columbia in Vancouver, Canada 🇨🇦

-I previously interned at AWS, BlackBerry, Diligent(Galvanize), BGC Engineering, and more!
+I previously worked at Amazon Web Services, BlackBerry, Diligent(Galvanize), BGC Engineering, and more!

 I'm an avid music lover 🎙 🎹 🎸 I sing, play instruments, and beatbox!
 That's right 👢&🐱 if you what what I mean :)